hschaefer/lesenacht/README.md

 - **Progressive Web App**: Optimized for use on mobile and desktop browsers.
 - **Android app** with audiobook download and offline capabilities.

-## Getting Started

-### Prerequisites

-- A running Plex server with your audiobooks.
-- Node.js
-- npm

 ## Deployment

 ### Local Deployment